 - Participating in staffing of cases with care providers and designated ORR staff.

 ORR may appoint Child Advocates for victims of trafficking and other vulnerable children.
 Child Advocates are third parties who make independent recommendations regarding the best interests of a child.
 Their recommendations are based on information that is obtained from the child and other sources (e.g., the child’s parents, potential sponsors, government agencies, and other stakeholders).
 Child Advocates formally submit their recommendations to ORR and/or the immigration court in the form of Best Interest Determinations (BIDs).
-ORR considers BIDs when making decisions regarding the care, placement, and release of unaccompanied children, but it is not bound to follow BID recommendations.
+ORR considers BIDs when making decisions regarding the care, placement, and release of unaccompanied alien children, but it is not bound to follow BID recommendations.

 As required by the TVPRA, ORR provides Child Advocates with access to information necessary to effectively advocate for the best interests of children with whom they are working.
 After providing proof of appointment, Child Advocates have access both to their clients and to their clients’ records.
 Child Advocates may access their clients’ entire original case files at care provider facilities, or request copies from care providers.6 Further, they may participate in case staffings.